 I now had plenty of useful information but still wanted to see how users were actually using the website for myself.
 Whilst feedback from surveys is great, it can also be misleading so I created some user tests with people in the target demographic of Arbtech clients.
 I set up a tool called Hotjar to do this.
 Hotjar allowed me to view recordings of people using the website and also provided heat maps, form analysis and other useful tools.

 Improving the Design

 Once I’d documented my findings it was time to start working on a new design which aimed to solve the issues I’d found so far.
 I used a wireframing tool called Balsamic to create some simple, low fidelity wireframes that I could talk through with Arbtech.
-I made some tweaks to the wireframes after working closely with Arbtech and it was soon time to create some high fidelity prototypes.

 An Iterative Approach Leading to Great Results